Siloam Springs State Park

 Siloam Springs State Park is an Illinois state park on 3323 acre in Adams and Brown counties, Illinois, United States.
+Siloam is an unincorporated community in the park.

 History

 Siloam Springs State Park land was originally part of the military tract of western Illinois set aside to be given to combat veterans.
 In 1852, George Meyers acquired the land for his service in the Black Hawk War and Mexican War.
 He died in 1882 at the age of 102.

 The name Siloam Springs came from a biblical reference, christened by Rev. Reuben K. McCoy, a Presbyterian minister from Clayton, Illinois.
 Local legend held that the spring water in the area had a medicinal effect.
 In the 1800s, visitors came to the five mineral springs.

 After Meyers' death, Quincy Burgesser, a local businessman and stock dealer, had the water analyzed and discovered it had a higher mineral content of magnesium, iron, and sulfur than water from the famous healing springs of Eureka Springs, Arkansas and Waukesha, Wisconsin.
 Burgesser touted the water's ability to cure almost all ailments, even drunkenness and drug addiction to morphine and opium.

 Water from the Number Two spring was bottled and distributed by the Wabash Railroad as far west as Kansas City, and bottling became a flourishing business for several decades.
 In the 1890s, Siloam businessman J. B. House sold the water and shipped it cross-country by rail for $3 per barrel, with an additional $2 surcharge if he had to provide the barrel.